Judith Marcuse, LL.D. (Hon.)

 Simon Fraser University

 Uninvited settler on First Nations' lands, working-class (confused), feminist, proud grand daughter of labour activists in the Nelson/Slocan area of BC: Kim has activism bred in the bone.
 With over a decade in communications and community engagement, Kim began working at Judith Marcuse Projects organising and promoting art for social change work.
-Passionate about grassroots social and environmental justice movements and the important role arts can play, it was a natural progression to then move on to being the Community Liaison for ICASC and the ASC! research project, hosted at Simon Fraser University.
+Passionate about grassroots social and environmental justice movements and the important role arts can play, it was a natural progression to then move on to managing community engagement and programs for ICASC and the ASC! research project, hosted at Simon Fraser University.